vineeshvs/lifeHacks/linux.md

 ## Because teminal is your best friend

+## If wifi icon is not getting displayed in Ubuntu 16.04
+    nohup nm-applet &

 ## Cropping pdf in Ubuntu terminal
   Setting proxy in terminal when you have special characters in the username and passowrd [Ref](https://www.cyberciti.biz/faq/unix-linux-export-variable-http_proxy-with-special-characters/)